The Great Emperor of All under Heaven once asked the wise tea master Lao Cha:

 – Yes, there is, Your Highness.
 It's called Mi Lan Xiang Dan Cong Oolong, and it possesses an outstanding Orchid Aroma and the sweetness of honey.
 Drinking the tea is like sipping the sweet sap of Heaven.

-Mi Lan Xiang Dan Cong Oolong tea, which translates as Honey Orchid Aroma, is made from the Dan Cong tea tree – famous for its ability to mimic different flavors.
-From the "Flower Aroma" series, our Mi Lan Xiang is one of the most acclaimed Dan Cong teas.
+Mi Lan Xiang Dan Cong Oolong tea, which translates as Honey Orchid Aroma, is one of the ten main fragrance types of the Dan Cong tea tree – famous for its ability to mimic different flavors.
+From the "Flower Aroma" series, our Mi Lan Xiang is one of the most acclaimed Dan Cong tea.
 It possesses the fragrance of irises and orchids and a honey-sweet taste.
-Dan Cong teas are a particular type of oolong teas that grow on the Phoenix (Fenghuang) mountain in Guandong, China.
-Our Mi Lan Xiang Oolong is full of "shan yun" (山韵) – "mountain rhyme", (similar to "yan yun" (岩韵) for Wuyi Rock Oolongs), used to describe the unique characteristics of Fenghuang Dan Cong Oolongs.
+Dan Cong teas are a much-loved, Chaozhou-native type of oolong teas that grow on the Phoenix (Fenghuang) mountain in Guandong, China.
+While the core production area for an authentic Dan Cong is in and around Wudong village, today, this fragrant oolong can be found all around the Chaoshan area as an unaltered symbol of the prevailing local Gong Fu tea culture.
+Our Mi Lan Xiang Oolong is worthy of its name of an authentic "single bush" tea.
+It's full of "shan yun" (山韵) – "mountain rhyme", (similar to "yan yun" (岩韵) for Wuyi Rock Oolongs), used to describe the unique characteristics of Fenghuang Dan Cong Oolongs.

 In Chinese, "Dan Cong" means "single bush".
 A dancong oolong tea garden, if we may call it so, differs significantly from a typical tea garden.
 Most tea gardens of the world have uniform short bushes growing in straight rows and pretty much similar in shape.
-However, Dan Cong tea gardens are unique because they are semi-wild.
+However, Dan Cong tea gardens are unique because they are semi-wild - usually, tea farmers leave the trees unpruned.
+They also do not use pesticides, fertilizers, or herbicides in the growing process.
 Otherwise, we would not get the sweet and rare tea we know and love.
+Most of the authentic, high-mountain dancongs from the core production area in and around Wudong are actually trees, growing the way nature intended, sometimes even reaching 16 ft in height!
 Indeed, no Dan Cong bush is the same.
-They resemble tall trees more than bushes, growing pretty chaotically and sometimes even reaching 16 ft in height!
 While this is true with all teas, it is especially so with Phoenix DanCong tea - no batch is quite like the other due to how "wild" these tea trees are.

 Chen Shao Bo's grandparents founded Chan's family tea gardens in Tian Zhu Keng and Wudong villages in Feng Huang Mountain.
 Now, Shao Bo is the head of the family and is attending to the tea trees that his ancestors planted, making him a third-generation tea farmer.